IDE to SD Quickstart

 - A modern computer (MacOS X, Linux or Windows)

 Download the following disk image onto your modern computer.
-This contains both a “Restore” partition with a bootable copy of Mac OS 7.5.3, installation disk images for Mac OS 7.5.3 and some utilities etc. to make life easier, as well as a second 1.8GB partition with a System 7.6.1 installation and not much else.
+This contains both a 2GB “Restore” partition with a bootable copy of Mac OS 8.1, installation disk images for Mac OS 7.1.2 to 8.1 and some utilities etc. to make life easier, as well as a second, empty, 2GB partition for you to install a second OS if you please.

 Unzip the disk image in the download and save it somewhere handy, such as the desktop.